SamThinks-Com/Kitten-TTS-Server/README.md

 # Kitten TTS Server: High-Performance, Lightweight TTS with GPU Acceleration

-**Self-host the ultra-lightweight [KittenTTS model](https://github.com/KittenML/KittenTTS) with this enhanced FastAPI server!
+**Self-host the ultra-lightweight [KittenTTS model](https://github.com/KittenML/KittenTTS) with this enhanced API server.
 Features an intuitive Web UI, a flexible API, large text processing for audiobooks, and uniquely, high-performance GPU acceleration.**

 This server provides a robust, user-friendly, and powerful interface for the `kitten-tts` engine, an open-source, realistic text-to-speech model with just 15 million parameters.
 This project significantly enhances the original model by adding a full-featured server, an easy-to-use UI, and an optimized inference pipeline for both CPU and NVIDIA GPUs.